dm2912/Crystal/README.md

 **This theme is intended for EMUELEC and only contains graphics for systems supported by EmuElec**

-30/9/20
-First release

-All systems supported by Emuelec should be themed.
-If there is a system missing please raise an issue on github

 ==============================

 Artwork for custom collections for most major games should be themed.
 Again, if something is missing, raise an issue and will add them.